 Superiority BurgerAddress and Info

-Twist!
-Yes, it’s a veggie burger.
-No, there is no meat option.
-Brooks Headley’s much-lauded quinoa-based Superiority Burger might be White Castle-size, but at $6 each, you can easily order two of them and feel full (and vaguely better about yourself).
-Though clearly not made with meat, the burgers do kind of resemble fast food burgers in both appearance and taste -- the tender quinoa patties topped with melted Muenster, honey mustard, and spices on a squishy bun.
+Brooks Headley’s much-lauded quinoa-based Superiority Burger might be White Castle-size, but at $6 each, you can easily order two of them and feel full (and vaguely better about yourself for going meatless).
+Though completely vegetarian-friendly, the burgers here are definitely fast food-style in both appearance and taste -- the tender patties come topped with melted muenster, honey mustard, and spices on a squishy bun.
 It's not going to turn you off of meat forever, but it'll certainly make you rethink your stance on veggie burgers.

 Joe Jr.Address and Info